Tomenol/evs-cosmic-structure-formation/README.md

 # EVS of cosmic structures
 Based on a Fortran code developed by Pier-Stefano Corasaniti (LUTH), the goal of this Python/C code is to provide an efficient yet easy to use library to compute the mass of the most massive galaxy cluster in a given redshift bin.

-By using Extreme Value Statistics and by assuming the validity of the LCDM cosmology, one can build a statistical model to predict the mass of the most massive galaxy cluster situated at a given redshift z, and this code can be used to compute those predictions under the thin redshift bin hypothesis (dz <= 0.1).
+By using Extreme Value Statistics and assuming the validity of the LCDM cosmology, one can build a statistical model to predict the mass of the most massive galaxy cluster at a given redshift z.
+This code can be used to compute those predictions under the thin redshift bin hypothesis (dz <= 0.1).

 # Sources :
 This library is based on the Fortran code developed by Pier-Stefano Corasaniti (LUTH)